-On December 5, 2002, the Acquisition and Restoration Council added the Battle of Wahoo Swamp project to the 2003 Florida Forever Priority List.
+On December 5, 2002, the Acquisition and Restoration Council (ARC) added the Battle of Wahoo Swamp project to the 2003 Florida Forever Priority List.
 The essential parcel is identified as the Hamilton ownership.
-This is a single-owner project, with five parcels that total 833 acres.
 The fee-simple portion of the project should be mapped and appraised before proceeding with the less-than-fee portion of the project.

-On December 10, 2010, the Acquisition and Restoration Council voted to move this project from the Critical Natural Lands category to a new category, Critical Historical Resources.
+On December 10, 2010, ARC voted to move this project from the Critical Natural Lands category to a new category, Critical Historical Resources.

-On October 14, 2022, the Acquisition and Restoration Council added the 763-acre Double G Legacy project to the project boundary.
+On October 14, 2022, ARC added the 763-acre Double G Legacy project to the project boundary.